Mining Architectural Information: A Systematic Mapping Study: Results

-\item\textit{Architectural rationale} records explanation, justification, and reasoning about architectural design decisions that are made in architecture design~\citep{6129467}.
-The results in Table \ref{minedArchitecturalInfo} reveal that architectural rationale is the third common (8 out of 52 studies) mined architecture information in the architectural description category.
-For example, in {[S24]}, Lopez \textit{et al}. presented an ontology-based approach named TREx (Toeska Rationale Extraction) for extracting, representing, and exploring architectural rationale information from text documents (such as email, wiki, and meeting notes).
+\textit{Architectural rationale} records explanation, justification, and reasoning about architectural design decisions that are made in software architecture design.
+Lopez et al. {[S24]} presented an ontology-based approach named TREx (Toeska Rationale Extraction) for extracting, representing, and exploring architectural rationale information from text documents (such as email, wiki, and meeting notes).
 Specifically, this approach consists of three components: (1) pattern-based information extraction to recover rationale, (2) ontology-based representation of rationale and architectural concepts, and (3) facet-based interactive exploration of rationale.
 Initial results from applying TREx suggest that architectural rationale (such as reasons behind architectural decisions) can be semi-automatically extracted and mined from a project’s unstructured text documents.
-The mined architectural rationale provides several benefits in software development, such as rationale reuse, rationale auditing, and architects training.
+The mined architectural rationale provides several benefits in software development, such as rationale reuse, rationale auditing, and architect training.
+Figure \ref{ExamplesArchitecturalDescriptionElements}(b) shows an example of architectural rationale mined from a Q\&A site (i.e., Stack Overflow).

+\textit{System of interest} denotes a specific type of a system (such as a microservice system) whose architecture is under exploration during the development.
+Some studies proposed approaches and tools for mining architectural information from specific types of systems.
+For example, Soldani et al. in [S29] proposed an approach and toolchain (i.e., $\mu$TOSCA) for mining and refactoring architectural smells in microservice systems.

-\item\textit{Architectural concern} denotes the interest pertaining to the system development and is related to one or more stakeholders \citep{6129467}.
-For instance, in {[S66]}, Gokyer \textit{et al}. proposed an approach based on NLP and ML techniques to automatically mine architectural concerns from non-functional requirements expressed in plain text.
+\textit{Architectural concerns} pertain to any aspect of the system's functioning, development, or operation, including considerations such as performance, reliability, security, distribution, and availability.
+For example, in {[S66]}, Gokyer et al. developed NLP and ML-based techniques to automatically mine architectural concerns from non-functional requirements expressed in plain text.
 The mined architectural information (i.e., architectural concerns) can guide architects in making design decisions effectively.

-\item\textit{System of interest} refers to the system whose architecture is under consideration during the development \citep{6129467}.
-In {[S11]}, Bi \textit{et al}. mined architectural information (including system of interest) that is communicated during the development of Open Source Software (OSS).
-The mined architectural information (e.g., system of interest) can be used to enrich architecture documentation, especially the documentation of architectural design decisions, in OSS development.